Sumanth484/Terraform/Terraform-Workspaces/steps.md

 But this approach makes it difficult to maintain.
 Terraform-Workspace resolves this issue by creating a separate folder for each state file.

-### After installing Terraform and configuring your AWS account, create `main.tf` and `terraform.tfvars` as mentioned in the repo.
+### After installing Terraform and configuring your AWS account, create `main.tf` as mentioned in the repo.

 ## To create Terraform workspaces, execute the following commands: